Alexandre Mendy (footballer, born 1994): Club career

 A youth product of Nice, Mendy was loaned six months in 2014 to semi-professional club Strasbourg to gain more playing time.
 He was again loaned eight months later to Ligue 2 side Nîmes, where he made his full professional in September 2014, in a 2–0 Ligue 2 defeat against Gazélec Ajaccio.

 On 21 June 2016, Mendy signed for Ligue 1 side Guingamp.
 The transfer fee was estimated at between €600,000 and 1 million.

 In June 2017, Mendy moved to league rivals Bordeaux, signing a four-year deal.

+On 29 October 2024, Mendy became the all-time top scorer of Caen after netting a brace in a 3–0 win over Martigues.
+His second goal of the match was his 70th for Caen, surpassing Cyrille Watier's previous record of 69 goals for the club.

 International career

 Mendy is of Senegalese and Bissau-Guinean descent.
 He was called up to represent the Guinea-Bissau national team in October 2020.
 Mendy debuted for Guinea-Bissau in a 1-0 Africa Cup of Nations qualification loss to Senegal on 15 November 2020.

 Personal life

 Mendy is the cousin of fellow footballers Nampalys Mendy and Bafétimbi Gomis.